natyusha/ShokoRelay.bundle/README.md

 - Add a `TV Shows` library in Plex and configure the following options under `Advanced`:
 	- Scanner: `Shoko Relay Scanner`
 	- Agent: `ShokoRelay`
-	- The username to log into Shoko server
+	- The Shoko Server Username
-	- The password for above username
+	- The Shoko Server Password
-	- The host for Shoko
+	- The Shoko Server Hostname
-	- The port for Shoko
+	- The Shoko Server Port
 	- Collections: `Hide items which are in collections`
 	- Seasons: `Hide for single-season series`
 - In Plex Settings: `Settings > Agents > Shows > ShokoRelay` move the following entry to the top of the list and enable it: